SPICExLAB/spice-lab.org/src/content/settingTexts/homepageText.md

 ---
 type: settingTexts
 intro_paragraph: >-
-  The Smart Sensing for Humans (SmaSH) Lab develops innovative sensing systems to solve problems of immediate impact related to health, accessibility, novel interactions, activity recognition, and technologies for the developing world.
-We are an interdisciplinary team of students who tackle challenging research problems and develop impactful solutions using our expertise in hardware development, signal processing, computer vision, and machine learning.
-We build and evaluate deployable solutions and test their utility in the real world.
+  The SPICE Lab at Northwestern University creates cutting-edge computing technologies that sense, track, and understand humans to augment their interactions and assist them in daily life.
+Our interdisciplinary team tackles challenging research problems in high-impact application areas such as mobile health sensing, mixed reality, embodied perception and natural user interfaces.
+We leverage expertise in novel sensors & sensing techniques, embedded systems, signal processing, computer vision, and on-device machine learning to deploy and evaluate these technologies in real-world settings.

-  We are always looking to work with great students.
-If you are interested in contributing to research in our lab, fill this [form](https://forms.gle/yCU88JFYAMZSsT8X8) out.
+  If you are interested in contributing to research in our lab, fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSfdsRPRKL-OeMzpjaTii07FaCXI6PYzyzHrRX0w0jVXmdwdcg/viewform) out.
 ---